Home

 Getting started -- Use small containers or cups that have drainage holes.

 This plant prefers a loose, well-draining soil that is high in organic matter.
-A good mix to germinate them in is 3 parts perlite to 2 parts coir fiber or peat, with some slow-release fertilizer mixed in.
-An alternate mix is 1 part sterilized potting soil to 1 part perlite.
+A typical mix to germinate them in is 2 parts perlite to 1 part coir fiber or peat, with some slow-release fertilizer mixed in.
+An alternate mix is 3 parts potting soil to 2 part perlite.
 Do not add lime, since this plant likes slightly acid soil.
-Screen the mix of any large pieces.
+Screen the mix of any large chunks.

 Until the seeds sprout, ensure that the surface soil doesn't dry out.
 A plastic bag or dome may be used to maintain high humidity, but leave it open a crack to allow some fresh air in.
 You may need to drip a few drops of water on the surface each day.

-The ideal temperature for germination is about 65 to 74 degrees F (18-23°C).
+The ideal temperature for germination is about 68 to 77 degrees F (20-25°C).
 A little cooler at night is ok.
-Avoid letting the seeds get above 76° F (24°C) for prolonged periods.
-I recommend placing a minimum/maximum thermometer near the pots.
+Avoid letting the seeds get above 80° F (27°C) for prolonged periods.
+I recommend placing a minimum/maximum thermometer near the pots, especially if using a heating mat.
 Keep them in a bright spot out of direct sunlight.

 The seeds should start germinating in 4 to 6 weeks and continue for a month.
 Cooler temperatures may slow germination.

 Lighting -- Once the seeds sprout, give bright shade, or filtered sunlight.
-Avoid prolonged, direct sunlight until the plants are several months old.
-A fluorescent bulb kept a few inches (10 cm) away provides the right amount of light.
+A fluorescent or LED bulb kept a few inches (10 cm) away provides the right amount of light.
+Avoid prolonged, direct sunlight until the plants are 2 months old.

 After 3 weeks, you can let the soil surface dry out, but aim to keep the soil evenly moist most of the time.
 Don't let it dry out completely, but don't keep it perpetually soggy either.
 If your tap water is very alkaline or "hard", meaning high in minerals, it's best to use bottled water or rainwater.